jmandel/shclinks/README.md

 # SMART QR Links

-This repository implements prototypes for a few different technical approach to one core problem: how to make it easy and safe to share health data using QR codes?
+This repository implements prototypes for a few different technical approaches to one core problem: how to make it easy and safe to share health data using QR codes?
 See:  [use cases and technical approaches](https://hackmd.io/kvyVFD5cQK2Bg1_vnXSh_Q).